Interacting loop ensembles and Bose gases: Introduction and main results

 \subsection{Related results}

 The methods used in this paper are inspired by representations of Bose gases and Euclidean field theories in terms of interacting random loops developed by Ginibre \cite{Ginibre1,Ginibre2,Ginibre3,Ginibre} and Symanzik \cite{Symanzik_1968}, respectively.
-We note that the mean-field limit was previously studied for $d=1,2,3$ in the continuum in our previous work \cite{FKSS_2017,FKSS_2020_1,FKSS_2020_2} and in the work of Lewin, Nam, and Rougerie \cite{LNR_1,LNR_2,LNR_3,LNR_4}.
+We note that the mean-field limit was studied for $d=1,2,3$ in the continuum in the work of Lewin, Nam, and Rougerie \cite{LNR_1,LNR_2,LNR_3,LNR_4}, in our previous work \cite{FKSS_2017,FKSS_2020_1,FKSS_2020_2,FKSS_2022}, in the work of the fourth author \cite{Sohinger_2019}, as well as in the work of Rout and the fourth author \cite{Rout_Sohinger_1}.
 When studying the limiting regime of Bose gases, as $\nu \rightarrow 0$, in dimensions $d =2,3$ in the continuum, it is necessary to introduce a renormalization in the form of Wick ordering.
 This serves to control ultraviolet (short-distance) singularities.
 The latter do not occur in the study of lattice Bose gases (see also Appendix \ref{The heat kernel on the lattice}).
 We note that the results in \cite{FKSS_2017} have been extended to gases with singular interaction potentials in \cite{Sohinger_2019}, and \textit{time-dependent} correlation functions in one dimension have been constructed and studied in \cite{FKSS_2019}.

 Cluster expansions, which we use to extend our results to the infinite lattice, are ubiquitous in statistical mechanics.
-For further results on cluster expansions and their applications, we refer the reader to \cite{Brydges_1984,Datta_Fernandez_Froehlich_1996,GJS,Kotecky_Preiss_1986} and the references therein.
+They were first applied to classical gases in \cite{Lebowitz_Penrose,Penrose_1,Penrose_2}.
+For further information on cluster expansions, see \cite{Brydges_1984,GJS,Kotecky_Preiss_1986, Ueltschi_2004} and references given there.
 Concerning the infinite-volume limit in the continuum, we note that the normalization of the classical Gibbs measure and its distributional properties in the limit $L \rightarrow \infty$ have been studied in \cite{Bourgain_4}.

 In the recent paper \cite{Salmhofer_2020}, a construction of regularized coherent-state functional integrals for ensembles of bosons on a lattice is given.
 As in \cite{FKSS_2020_1}, an important tool is the Hubbard-Stratonovich formula.